ADVERTISEMENT

 From Reflex to Reason: How Modern Robotics Thinks

-Your next task is not to build a robot, but to begin viewing robots through this lens.
-Next time you see a delivery drone, a smart vacuum cleaner, or read about an automated checkout, attempt to identify the invisible “dance” that takes place.
-Ask yourself: What portion of the process is a quick reflex and what portion is a thoughtful process?
-Identifying the benefits of edge computing in action is a simple way to make this knowledge your own.
+Your next assignment is not to create a robot; however, you should start seeing all robots through this lens.
+When you see a delivery drone, a smart vacuum cleaner, or read about an automated checkout, try to identify the invisible “dance” that occurs.
+Ask yourself: What percent of the process was a quick reaction, and what percent of the process was a thought-out process?
+This will help you to identify the advantages of edge computing in action and make this knowledge your own.

-You now possess the ability to look at the constantly changing landscape of technology and look past the machine to understand the invisible systems that drive its intelligence.
-In short, you do not merely see the technology; you understand how it works.
+You now have the capability to analyze the ever-changing technology landscape and view technology beyond the machine itself to understand the unseen processes that power its intelligence.
+In short, you see the technology, but you don’t understand how it works.

 The Problem of Delay: Why Robots Can’t Just Use the Internet for Everything

-If the brain of your cloud is so good, why would you ever use anything else for the brain of your robot?
-One reason is the distance between the cloud and the robot.
-Even though it’s traveling at the speed of light, when you send a command to a server on another continent, or a city many miles away, there is a delay (called latency) before you get a response back from the server.
-If a self-driving vehicle sees a bicycle swerving into its path, a few milliseconds may mean the difference between successfully avoiding the bicycle and crashing into it.
+Using cloud computing for your robot’s brain and something else to control it is beneficial because of the distance between your cloud and your robot.
+Although information travels at the speed of light, even sending a command to a server located in another country, or in another part of a big city, means there is going to be a delay (latency) before you get a response back from the server.
+This is an important consideration for self-driving vehicles.
+If a self-driving vehicle identifies a bicycle swerving into its path, a few milliseconds may be the difference between being able to avoid the bicycle and crashing into it.

-The time it takes for a device to respond to commands from a remote server is called latency.
-You’ve probably felt this “lag” during video calls with friends who freeze mid-sentence.
-A frozen video call is annoying, whereas a latency issue in robots can result in a total failure.
-For example, if a delivery drone needs to avoid pedestrians on a busy street, a latency issue could cause it to crash into a person rather than safely avoid them.
+Latency is the time it takes for a device to respond to a command from a remote server.
+Latency causes lag in video calling.
+A frozen video call is annoying, but latency issues in robots result in a complete loss of function.
+For example, if a delivery drone has to determine where to go to avoid pedestrians on a busy street and uses the cloud as its source of intelligence, it will crash into a pedestrian rather than safely avoid them due to cloud latency.

 The Solution for Speed: Giving Robots ‘Reflexes’ with Edge Computing